 The Digital Scriptorium lists 60 manuscripts [plus a master entry for Rutgers itself] residing in Special Collections and University Archives of Rutgers University Libraries.
 Most are fragments in Latin but Spanish, German, Dutch, and Catalan are represented among other languages.

 A notable portion of our medieval manuscripts is in the Paleography study collection, [before 844]-1571 (bulk [12--]-1510).
 20 items.
-Special Collections/University Archives MSS MC 886
+Special Collections/University Archives MSS MC 886.
+We also have medieval manuscripts in MC 1220 and MC 1231.

 This collection consists chiefly of fragments from medieval and early Renaissance manuscripts.
 A variety of texts, languages and scripts are represented.
 Most documents are in Latin, but there are also samples in medieval French, Spanish, Dutch, and German.
 Books of Hours (7 leaves), Bibles (3 leaves), Breviaries (1 leaf) and Graduals (1 leaf) are among the texts represented.
 Other manuscripts include leaves of a Koran, leaves of a Bavarian receipt book from 1374-1410, leaves from a Spanish monastery in 1471, and a psalm fragment in Hebrew.

-The next largest group of Rutgers manuscripts in the Digital Scriptorium consists of a selection of 16 Italian fragments, removed from bindings, that were purchased on the recommendation of Professor Karl Morrison (Rugers History Department).
+The next largest group of Rutgers manuscripts in the Digital Scriptorium consists of a selection of 16 Italian fragments, removed from bindings, that were purchased on the recommendation of Professor Karl Morrison (Rutgers History Department).

 There are various samples of medieval musical notation.
 These include two leaves of German Hufnagel [music] notation from around 1400 and a 15th-century Latin manuscript antiphonary, consisting of 40 leaves of music, MSS, MC 1211.
 Professor Martin Picker (Rutgers Music) donated several of these manuscripts.